- Military Life Cycle

 No matter where you serve or live, free and confidential help is available.

 Call the Military Crisis Line at 800-273-8255 and press 1, or text 838255.

 Information and support for service members and their families.
 About the Call Center.

 Learn about five measures you can take while moving during the current pandemic.

-The Department of Defense relocates more than 400,000 personal-property shipments for service members, DOD civilians and their families each year across the globe.
+The Defense Department relocates about 325,000 personal-property shipments for service members, DOD civilians and their families each year across the globe.
 The department is committed to making these permanent change-of-station moves safe — especially during the coronavirus disease 2019 outbreak.
 Protecting people takes top priority.

-As the COVID-19 world situation slowly improves, the DOD is basing personnel movement and travel decisions on conditions in specific areas.
-That means military moves are beginning to pick up again.
-Whether you are PCSing inside or outside of the continental United States, the DOD has new safety measures in place to empower you and your family and make your move safe.
+Whether you are PCSing inside or outside of the continental United States, the DOD has safety measures in place to empower you and your family and make your move safe.